125 Park Avenue, 7th Floor, NYC

 Millul further argued that since Pinto-Thomaz was released early from his 14-month sentence in the first week of May, he, too, should be released in order to “avoid unwarranted sentence disparities among defendants with similar records who have been found guilty of similar conduct.”

-Pinto-Thomaz was released on furlough by the Federal Bureau of Prisons and will be in home confinement until his sentence ends in June, according to his attorney, Henry E. Mazurek of Meister Seelig & Fein LLP.
+Pinto-Thomaz was released on furlough by the Federal Bureau of Prisons and will be in home confinement until his sentence ends in June, according to his attorney, Henry E. Mazurek of Meister Seelig & Fein PLLC.

 Pinto-Thomaz was convicted of insider trading last year for feeding tips to two family friends about a secret plan, learned about through his work as an S&P debt analyst, by paint giant Sherwin-Williams to buy rival Valspar for $11 billion before the deal was announced on March 20, 2016.